 Referral marketing is so effective because it allows you to leverage the enthusiasm of your first few customers, and to quickly build a base of brand awareness and community trust.

 - Treat your customers well so that they want to refer you

 - Make it easy to refer you with step-by-step instructions and short URLs

 - Provide a relevant incentive to encourage referrals

 - Track the success of referrals and adapt accordingly

 - Look after your referees’ data

-Ultimately, this will result in more customers, higher revenues, and more referrals, so your marketing efforts build their own success.
+>Ultimately, this will result in more customers, higher revenues, and more referrals, so help your local marketing efforts build their own success.